 Cost of attendance

-Actual costs may differ depending on your academic program, coursework, and personal spending choices.
+Undergraduate COA figures are based on 13-credit enrollment each semester.
+Actual costs may differ from the charts below depending on your program, coursework, and personal spending choices.

 If there is uncertainty about whether you are considered a Minnesota resident, review the Residency, Reciprocity, and Tuition Exemption booklet.
 The booklet contains the University's official policy and an application for resident evaluation.

 The University has reciprocity agreements with the states of Wisconsin, North Dakota, South Dakota, and the province of Manitoba, Canada.
 If you are a resident of any of these states or provinces, you may qualify for reciprocity tuition rates that are lower than nonresident tuition rates and, in some cases, comparable to resident rates.